bakulskilab/Education-Epigenetic-Clocks-and-Dementia-/README.md

 ## Title: Additive interaction and mediation-interaction decomposition: DNA methylation age acceleration, education, and cognitive impairment in the Health and Retirement Study

+## Citation Information
+12. Ware EB, Higgins C, Harris S, Fisher JD, Bakulski KM.
+Additive interaction and mediation-interaction decomposition: DNA methylation age acceleration, education, and cognitive impairment in the Health and Retirement Study.
+In review.

+This Github repository contains the data management and analytic scripts to produce the following manuscript:[DNA methylation age acceleration, education, and cognitive impairment in the Health and Retirement Study](https://www.medrxiv.org/content/10.1101/2022.12.23.22283919v1.full-text)

 ## Abstract

 ### Importance: